Email Drafts

 Verify that your email message is complete, and then note the following options/actions:

-When you follow the steps below, you will be sharing all of your saved drafts with everyone that you add to this tag.
+If a user wants to share all of their drafts with another user, see steps below.
 You can remove users from the tag at any time.
 Until you remove them, they can access any of your shared drafts.

 Exception